noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 4. **System processes idempotency key (if present)**: If an `Idempotency-Key` header is present:
    - System validates the idempotency key format (must be a valid UUID)
-   - System computes a hash of the request body
+   - System computes a SHA-256 hash of the request body (JSON)
    - System checks if a cached response exists for this idempotency key and request hash
-   - If cached response exists: System returns the cached response (HTTP 200) and flow ends
+   - If cached response exists and key is not expired: System returns the cached response (HTTP 200) and flow ends
+   - If cached response exists but key is expired: System deletes the expired key and continues with transaction creation
    - If idempotency key exists with different request hash: System returns HTTP 409 Conflict and flow ends
    - If idempotency key is new: System continues with transaction creation